AntonSamy20/Top-250-IMDb-Movies/README.md

 # Top-250-IMDb-Movies
 🎬 Top 250 IMDb Movies – Power BI Dashboard
-📊 Overview
+🌟 Overview

-This Power BI project provides an interactive dashboard that visualizes data about the Top 250 movies on IMDb.
-It helps users explore movie ratings, genres, directors, release years, and other key insights in an engaging and dynamic way.
+Welcome to my Power BI Dashboard project analyzing the Top 250 Movies on IMDb 🎥 This interactive dashboard brings movie data to life — allowing you to explore trends, uncover insights, and visualize what makes these films timeless classics.

+Whether you're a movie lover, a data enthusiast, or just curious about what makes a film great — this dashboard has something for you! 🍿

-🚀 Features
+🚀 Key Features

-Interactive filters by genre, year, and director

-Dynamic charts showing rating distributions and genre popularity

-Highlights of top-rated movies and trends over time

-Clean and modern Power BI design with user-friendly navigation
+✨ Dynamic filtering by Genre, Director, and Release Year 📊 Interactive visuals showing rating distributions and genre popularity 🏆 Highlight section for Top-rated movies and directors 🧭 Smooth, modern Power BI interface for easy exploration 📅 Year-over-year comparison of IMDb ratings and trends

-🧩 Data Source
+📂 Data Source

-The dataset was collected from IMDb Top 250 movies list, containing:
+The data is based on the official IMDb Top 250 Movies list and includes:

-Movie Title
+🎞️ Movie Title

-Release Year
+📅 Release Year

-IMDb Rating
+⭐ IMDb Rating

-Genre
+🎭 Genre

-Director
+🎬 Director

-Runtime
+⏱️ Runtime

-Votes
+🗳️ Number of Votes

 🛠️ Tools & Technologies

 Power BI Desktop

-Excel / CSV dataset

-DAX for calculated measures

-Power Query for data cleaning and transformation
+Power Query (for cleaning and transforming the data)

+DAX (for calculated measures and KPIs)

+Excel/CSV Dataset

-📈 Insights
+💡 Insights Discovered

-Some key insights identified through the dashboard:

-Most movies in the Top 250 are from the Drama genre
+📈 The Drama genre dominates the Top 250 list.

-The 1990s and 2000s produced the highest-rated films
+🎞️ Most top-rated movies were released between the 1990s and 2000s.

-Certain directors (like Christopher Nolan and Steven Spielberg) appear multiple times in the list
+🎬 Directors like Christopher Nolan, Martin Scorsese, and Steven Spielberg appear multiple times.
+⭐ The highest-rated movies often have a balanced mix of storytelling, direction, and audience appeal.

-💡 Purpose
+🎯 Purpose

-The main goal of this project is to practice data visualization, ETL (Extract, Transform, Load) processes, and storytelling with data using Power BI.

-📷 Dashboard Preview
+This project was created to enhance my skills in:

+Data cleaning & transformation (ETL)

+Data modeling and visualization in Power BI

+Storytelling through data and interactive design

+It’s also a celebration of great cinema — told through the lens of data. 🎥📊